Designing AI-Agents with Personalities: A Psychometric Approach: Study 1: Semantic Representation of Personality Constructs in LLM

 \section{Study 1: Semantic Representation of Personality Constructs in LLM}

 Study 1 aimed to establish a foundational understanding of the semantic nuances inherent in personality tests and constructs using embedding.
-Given that Agents are inherently constructed on embeddings, this initial investigation serves to validate the approach and set the stage for subsequent studies.
+Because the behavior of AI-Agents is ultimately driven by embeddings, this initial analysis serves to validate the approach and set the stage for subsequent studies.